 “The eye is responding to what it sees.
 So, we need to understand what’s exactly in the image that the eye is capturing which tells it whether to grow or not to grow.
 And to do that, we need to understand everything about that image.”

 Essentially we’ve reached a nexus where Vision Science meets technical innovation: With advances in pharmaceuticals and lens design, inventive methodologies are now being applied to scientific discoveries made by associates of Wallman Vision Lab nearly half-a-century ago.
-And, it’s these breakthroughs that give practitioners new and innovative remedies to help to stem-the-tide of an ever-growing global epidemic.
+These breakthroughs are giving practitioners new and innovative remedies to help to stem-the-tide of an ever-growing global epidemic.

 In their effort not to overwhelm viewers with abstract concepts and difficult words, we take a cue from Peter Friedman and Jean-François Brunet’s visually entertaining film, Death By Design (1995) wherein scientists explain the complexities of cellular behaviors in everyday language, never once uttering ‘Apoptosis’ – the scientific term central to the story. [https://www.youtube.com/watch?v=4NytzTLnyKM]

 Artistically, our intention is to increase public awareness of this ‘invisible’ vision crisis by giving audiences a kinetic, visceral sense of what it means to be optically challenged.
 Using state-of-the-art digital imagery, we simulate how vision develops in children, the characteristics of myopia, and early signs of visual anomalies that may be signaling the onset of associated diseases.

 Hence, point-of-view visual representations of ‘how we see what we see‘ is an important component of our storytelling.
 Although we all use common words to describe visual acuity, brightness and colors, human vision is very personal and highly subjective and nearly impossible to replicate on the screen.